feldera/feldera/deploy/README.md

 ## Demo

-If you'd like to prepopulate the DBSP instance with a demo project, run:
+If you'd like to prepopulate the Feldera instance with a demo project, run:

 ```
 docker compose -f deploy/docker-compose.yml --profile demo up